Choosing the Perfect Painting Above Your Bed: A Complete Guide to Bedroom Art

 Size and Proportion: Getting the Dimensions Right

-One of the most common mistakes in bedroom design is choosing artwork that's too small for the space.
-A tiny painting floating above a queen or king-sized bed can make the room feel disconnected and poorly planned.
+A common mistake is picking artwork that is too small for the bed.
+A tiny painting above a queen or king bed can make the room feel unbalanced.

 The Two-Thirds Rule

-Interior designers typically recommend that artwork above a bed should span approximately two-thirds to three-quarters the width of the headboard or bed frame.
-For a standard queen bed (60 inches wide), this means your artwork should be roughly 40-45 inches wide.
-For a king bed (76 inches wide), aim for 50-57 inches of art width.
+Designers recommend that artwork above a bed should cover about two-thirds to three-quarters of the bed’s width.
+For a queen bed (60 inches wide), aim for art that is 40-45 inches wide.
+For a king bed (76 inches wide), aim for 50-57 inches wide.

 Vertical Considerations

-Height is equally important.
-Your painting should be hung so its center sits at eye level when you're standing—typically 57-60 inches from the floor.
-However, in bedroom settings, you'll want to consider the proportions relative to your headboard.
-Leave approximately 6-12 inches of space between the top of your headboard and the bottom of your artwork.
-This creates breathing room and prevents the composition from feeling cramped.
+Height matters too.
+Hang the painting so its center is at eye level, usually 57-60 inches from the floor.
+Leave 6-12 inches between the top of the headboard and the bottom of the painting.
+This prevents the artwork from feeling cramped.

 Color Psychology: Choosing Hues for Rest and Relaxation